-Each year, The Master's University welcomes a new missionary family to live on campus and minister among our students.
-The Missionaries in Residence serve as a global resource on campus by teaching missions-related classes, mentoring students interested in missions, and participating in discipleship activities with International Students and Third Culture Kids.
-The MIR can be contacted through e-mail at GO@masters.edu.
+Every few years, The Master's University employs a new Global Counselor to minister among our students.
+The Global Counselor serves as a global resource on campus by providing missions resources, leading Master's Missions Mornings, teaching missions-related classes, mentoring students interested in missions, supporting Global Outreach teams, and participating in discipleship activities with International Students and Third Culture Kids.
+The Global Counselor can be contacted through e-mail at GO@masters.edu.